doged-io/doged/README.md

 [![Dogecash Logo](share/pixmaps/bitcoinabclogo.png "Dogecash")](https://www.dogecash.io)

-Dogecash is a high performacnce full node implementation for Dogecoin.
+Dogecash is a high performance full node implementation for Dogecoin.

 Dogecash is not a new blockchain.
 It is an alternative node implementation that is 100% compatible with Dogecoin.